-For the development of the 2023-24 Annual Action Plan, Citizen Participation included two public hearings held on February 28th, 2023 and April 26th, 2023.
-Notifications of the public hearings were made to the public via: public notices, advertising on the City's website, and through emails to a curated listserv of over 650 residents, stakeholders, agency partners, and service providers who have expressed interest in staying informed of the City's HUD grant activities and strategy.
-A final public hearing overseen by Rochester City Council was held on May 18, 2023.
+To inform the development of the 2024-25 Annual Action Plan, Citizen Participation included a public hearing held on March 18th, 2024, as well as the ability to submit written comments from March 4, 2024 to May 13, 2024.
+A public notice announcing the 30-day public review and comment period was issued on May 13, 2024, including information on how to participate in public hearings and submit comments.
+Public notices of hearings and comment opportunities were communicated to the public via: City issued press release, City social media, advertising on the City's consolidated plan webpage, and through emails to a curated listserv of over 650 residents, stakeholders, agency partners, and service providers who have expressed interest in staying informed of the City's HUD grant activities and strategy.
+A second public hearing to review the draft plan was held May 22, 2024.
+A final public hearing overseen by Rochester City Council was held on June 13, 2024.
 Notes with public comments from these meetings are attached.